 If a code monkey cannot produce coherent and effective development standards, or cannot produce libraries of reusable code, just watch him try and produce an entire development framework.
 He will try to start with a set of rules, then write code that conforms to those rules.
 If the rules are poor quality, or his understanding of those rules is faulty, then his implementation of those rules will be enough to make a grown man cry, or a saint swear.
 Just watch what happens when a code monkey tries to use as many design patterns as possible, but doesn't know how to use them effectively or appropriately.
 You may think that it's impossible to write spaghetti code using OO techniques, but a real code monkey will astound you with his culinary expertise.

 An organ grinder, on the other hand, knows what results are expected and knows the best way to produce those results.
 He knows what design patterns to use, when to use them and how to use them.
+More importantly, he will know the circumstances in which their use is appropriate and when it is not.
 He will know the shortcomings of other frameworks and seek to eliminate them.
 He will know what rules to accept, and more importantly, what rules to reject.
 When exposed to the results of a real artisan, a code monkey is often heard to explain "I didn't know you could that!"

 That's the difference between an organ grinder and a monkey - one knows, the other knows nothing.